polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

 The above will transform your payload to a JSON object automatically for you, and also unwrap any expressions found in your lambda object before JSON transformation is applied.
-Automatic transformation will only be applied if you've got a registered transformation function registered.
+Automatic transformation will only be applied if you've got a transformation function registered.
 If you want to extend the list of supported content types to automatically transform back and forth to, you can use either `Magic.Http.AddRequestHandler` or `MagicHttp.AddResponseHandler` to add support for your own automatic transformation for both the request payload and/or the response content.